xcp-ng/xcp-ng-tests/README.md

       <Function test_boot_success_when_pool_db_set_and_images_signed[hosts0-http://path/to/vm3.xva]>
 ```

 This lists the tests that are selected by the job.
-Tests may be repeated if they will run several times, as in the case in this example because there are 3 VMs to test.
+Tests may be repeated if they will run several times, as in the case of this example because there are 3 VMs to test.
 I chose a job whose output is small for the sake of documentation conciseness, but the output can be a lot bigger!

 Lastly, the `run` command with the `--print-only` switch will display the command it would execute, but not execute it.